Charities We Support

-All funds raised by the Inspire Children Foundation directly support nonprofit projects that prevent and resolve early childhood traumatic stress caused by adversity.
+All funds raised by the Inspire Children Foundation directly support nonprofit projects and other initiatives that prevent and resolve early childhood traumatic stress caused by adversity.
 Our goal is to inspire bright futures for children faced with adverse life experiences such as poverty, maltreatment and loss.
-The following charitable organizations are some of the Inspire Children Foundation’s grant recipients.

 Our first grant recipient was Jenkintown Day Nursery, a nonprofit early learning center in Jenkintown, PA, that has been providing care for children from low-income families since 1903.
 Their programs help to promote independence, self esteem, positive attitudes and readiness skills by exposing children to a wide variety of activities that enhance social, emotional, physical and cognitive growth.